bertofurth/Seagate-Central-Samba/README_FIRMWARE_UPGRADE_METHOD.md

 ### Post upgrade
 #### ssh into the Seagate Central and change the root password
-If the root password has not already been set then the root password will be set by the firmware upgrade to the randomly generated password as indicated when the firmware was created.
+If you chose to setup the firmware to force the root password to change then I would strongly suggest changing it again at this point.

-If you wish to change the root password to another value then log into the Seagate Central via ssh as a normal user then issue the **su** command to gain root privileges.
-You should be prompted for a password which should be the one randomly generated by the firmware creation script.
+Login to the Seagate Central via ssh as any user.
+Issue the "su" command to become the root user and enter the password you selected during the firmware generation process.

 Next, change the root password with the **passwd** command.
 Here is a sample session.